 since 1999 according to the principles of organic certified agriculture.

-the whole grapes bunches are collected in bins and directly subjected to soft pressing afterwards; only the first pressing flower must (about 50% of the must obtained) will be used to produce our fermented wine.
-This must is cold decanted for about 12-15 hours and fermented at a controlled temperature at of 16-18 °C afterwards.
-The wine is then left on the fine lees (sur lies), which are periodically kept in suspension (periodic bâtonnage).
-In the following spring we proceed with the tirage; the secondary fermentation in bottle is going to last some weeks and the bottles lay down in wine cellars for a further 12-15 months ageing before the distribution and sale.
+the whole bunches are collected in boxes and directly subjected to soft pressing; only the first pressed must (about 50% of the must obtained) will be used to produce our fermented wine.
+This must is cold decanted for about 12-15 hours and then fermented at a controlled temperature at of 16-18 °C. The wine is then left on the fine lees (sur lies), which are periodically kept in suspension (periodic bâtonnage).
+In the following spring we proceed with the tirage; the secondary fermentation in bottle will last a few weeks and the bottles will lay flat in the cellar to age for a another 12-15 months before distribution.

 WHERE WE ARE